elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 <iframe src="https://open.spotify.com/embed/track/2oBweKXM5LRYS3QQAeXTUK" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 My mum, sister and I used to listen to this in the car.
-It is a very old fashioned and limited view of being a woman, but DAMN, you can't beat the confidence in this song!
+Sure, it is a very limited view of being a woman, but DAMN, you can't beat the confidence in this song!

 > *I got a twenty-dollar gold piece says there ain't nothing I can't do*